openjs-foundation/cross-project-council/proposals/stage-3/CPC_CHARTER/CPC-CHARTER.md

 of their choosing.
 Once nominated the member must be ratified by the CPC Voting members before becoming a Voting member.

-* up to two Voting members may be nominated by the non Impact projects based on a process set by the CPC.
+* up to two Voting members may be nominated by the non-Impact projects based on a process set by the CPC.

 * up to two Voting members may be nominated by the Regular members.
 Once